nngogol/PySimpleGUIDocGen/db/markdown input files/4_Release_notes.md

 In response to a number of email contacts from individuals and corporations that are using PySimpleGUI that wanted to financially support the project a "Support" Button was added to the GitHub site.
 This support button is connected with a PayPal account.
 If you wish to help support this currently freely supplied software and free technical support, then follow this link: www.paypal.me/psgui .

 To be clear, this is not a solicitation for your money.
 No one is being directly asked to support / contribute.
 The project is self-funded and there are ongoing costs just to offer the software (URLs, ReadTheDocs, etc).
 If you're a corporate user and find that PySimpleGUI is helping you financially, that's awesome.
 If you want to help ensure PySimpleGUI has a future, you now have that option to help.
-It's likely that at some point the costs will become too high for the project to continue, but until then we'll all enjoy the successes we're having.
+It's likely that at some point the costs will become too high for the project to continue to be free, but until then we'll all enjoy the successes we're having.